tc39/proposal-optional-chaining/README.md

 From a usage perspective, one might imagine a library which will call a handler function, e.g. `onChange`, just when the user has provided it.
 If the user provides the number `3` instead of a function, the library will likely want to throw and inform the user of their mistaken usage.
 This is exactly what the proposed semantics for `onChange?.()` achieve.

+Finally, remember that optional chaining is [not an error-suppression mechanism](#is-this-error-suppression).

 </dd>

 <dt>Why do you want long short-circuiting?</dt>